-A financial aid equity bill was introduced in both the House and Senate (HB 693/SB 188) in 2020 but did not advance.
+A financial aid equity bill was introduced in both the House and Senate (HB 923 / SB 300) for the 2021 Session.

 Florida’s young immigrants who are undocumented face myriad barriers to higher education and economic prosperity.
 Also known as “Dreamers,” after the federal DREAM Act, these young people were brought to the U.S. through no fault of their own, and often do not remember living in any other country.
 They are American in every way, except on paper — they attend our schools, are valued community members, pay taxes and contribute to the economy.
 By one estimate, Dreamers who are enrolled in, or eligible for, the federal Deferred Action for Childhood Arrivals (DACA) program pay $78 million in state and local taxes in Florida annually.